"This is for my people, my culture, and our history."

 Bad Bunny is an Enneagram Type 7

 Enneagram Type 7s are called "The Enthusiast" for good reason.
 Their minds are wired to seek stimulation, variety, and possibility.
-They're the people who have seventeen tabs open in their brain at once, always planning the next adventure before the current one ends.
+They're the people with seventeen tabs open in their brain at once, always planning the next adventure before the current one ends.

 Bad Bunny embodies this pattern, but in a uniquely grounded way.
 Most Type 7s scatter their energy across too many pursuits.
 Benito channels his into becoming world-class at each thing he attempts.